 So what can you do?
 Are there actually over-ear headphones that are good for people who have big ears?
 Or will you be relegated to wearing earbuds all the time?
 Fear not, there are some headphones that cover your whole ear that are great for people who tend to have larger ears.

 If you are looking for the best headphones for large ears, you need to do some research.
 Much of your research will depend on things like sound quality and construction, but of course, you also need to think about comfort.

 Ear pad size: Inner (70mm x 50mm) outer (120mm x 100mm)

 Frequency range: N/A

 The Bose QuietComfort 35 is one of the best products from one of the most highly regarded audio companies in the world.
-These headphones have earcups that are great for big ears, but they come in at a price point of $350.
+These headphones have earcups that are great for big ears, but they come in at a considerable price point.